Chen-Ckai/A-Chessish-Game/README.md

 # A-Chessish-Game
 A Chessish Game is a text-based puzzle game written in Python.
-Taking control of a chess piece, you must complete objectives before running out of move
+Taking control of a chess piece, you must complete objectives before running out of moves.